isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 <div data-type="detailsContent" class="isomer-details-content">
 <h5></h5>
 <p>The Disciplinary Panel Chairperson will appoint Disciplinary Panel Members
-that have not already heard the case.</p>
+that have not already heard the case to be on the independent Appeal Committee.</p>
 <p></p>
 </div>
 </details>